-If you’ve been feeling hopeless or lost lately, or struggling with a problem in your life that feels unsurmountable, individual therapy could help you improve your everyday life.
-Individual therapy helps you win against whatever you’re battling by putting a real expert in your corner by means of a professional therapist.
+If you’ve been feeling hopeless or alone lately, or struggling with a problem in your life that feels unsurmountable, group therapy could help you improve your everyday life.

 So if any of these sound like you…

-…Then individual therapy could be right for you.
+…Then group therapy could be right for you.

-If you’re looking for help in improving your everyday life – or for a more tailored therapy experience – you would be a great fit for our individual therapy services.
-Please reach out to me today for an assessment for individual therapy or to schedule your first appointment.
+If you’re looking for help in improving your everyday life – or for a more community-oriented therapy experience – you would be a great fit for our group therapy services.
+Please reach out to me today for an assessment for group therapy or to schedule your first appointment.